 Kayaking Down Santa Fe River In Pictures

-I’m going to let the video above do most the talking but below I’ll highlight a few picture we took along the way.
+I’m going to let the video above do most the talking but below I’ll highlight a few pictures we took along the way.

 We launched our Kayak right near Rum Island.